rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 This would enable Carol to gain knowledge about prior document lookups, which could for example lead to privacy issues with respect to the user's interests.

+Attacker
+: Data publisher (Carol)

+Victim
+: Privacy about Alice's document usage

+Impact
+: Alice's document usage becomes known to Carol

+Difficulty
+: Hard

+**Exploit: unauthenticated cache reuse**

-A second example assumes the presence of a **software bug** inside Alice's LTQP query engine that makes document caches ignore authorization information.
+A second exploit assumes the presence of a **software flaw** inside Alice's LTQP query engine that makes document caches ignore authorization information.
 This example is also a form of the *Intermediate Result and Query Leakage* vulnerability that was explained before, for which we assume the existence of a *hybrid* LTQP query engine.